Author: Jamie Lewis – PGA Teaching Professional

 Here you can see the PXG 0211 in yellow, while I have the Ping G425 Max in White:

-The dispersion was a little wider with the 0211 than the G425, with the distance being a bit shorter as well.
-And those were on my solid strikes.
+The dispersion was a little wider with the 0211 than the G425, with the distance being a bit shorter as well; and those were on my solid strikes.

 A general trend I noticed with the 0211 is that it produced lower spin numbers that remained stable in the 2100 rpm range.
 Granted, I paired a 9° head with a Hzrdus Smoke Yellow (low spin/ low launch) shaft.